LlewBach/aj-builder/README.md

 This works because at the xs breakpoint, the image width becomes the constraining factor.

+### Carousel transitions

 Another issue was with the transitions between images.
 I'm not sure why, but the images would transition at a larger size then snap back into the size set by me.
 I asked GPT-4 for advice and one of its suggestions was to add `transition: none !important;` as shown above.

+### Carousel captions

+Below md sizes, the bootstrap carousel is set up to remove captions.
+However, because the point of this section is to provide testimonials, the caption text is actually the priority.
+I removed the .d-none and .d-md-block classes from the .carousel-caption divs.
+Then I realised that I need an overlay to make the text more legible.
+This I added but I had to target the .carousel-caption divs and give them a z-index of 2 to bring them above the overlay with a z-index of 1.